Redirecting...

 Aggregate data source for chemical intelligence reporting, compliance assessment, and decision making.

-Creation of a DOD data lake will provide full visibility on all chemicals the DOD procures, and transactional data for full product lifecycle and accountability.
-The first centralized product accountability and security system will allow for full chemical exposure data for DOD personnel and increased environmental management while improving our national security.
+Creation of a DOW data lake will provide full visibility on all chemicals the DOW procures, and transactional data for full product lifecycle and accountability.
+The first centralized product accountability and security system will allow for full chemical exposure data for DOW personnel and increased environmental management while improving our national security.

 Implementation challenges